fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.Service/v1.6.1/New-AzureAffinityGroup.md

 ```

 ### -Location
-Specifies the geographical location of the azure_2 datacenter where this cmdlet creates the affinity group.
+Specifies the geographical location of the Azure datacenter where this cmdlet creates the affinity group.

 ```yaml
 Type: String